ihengki17/aws-flink-ml/README.md

 ***

 ## <a name="step-8"></a>Flink Aggregations
-1. Find the number of customers records.
+1. Create another cell by click **+** on the left of your query cell and Find the number of customers records.
 ```sql
 SELECT COUNT(id) AS num_records
 FROM shoe_customers;
 ```

-2. Find the number of unique customers records.
+2. Stop the query and Find the number of unique customers records.
 ```sql
 SELECT COUNT(DISTINCT id) AS num_customers
 FROM shoe_customers;
 ```

-3. For each shoe brand, find the number of shoe models, average rating and maximum model price.
+3. Stop the query and search For each shoe brand, find the number of shoe models, average rating and maximum model price.
 ```sql
 SELECT brand as brand_name,
        COUNT(DISTINCT name) as models_by_brand,